Line Managers & Psychosocial Risk:

-In today's fast-paced work environment, the importance of leadership and manager support cannot be overstated.
+We also go beyond psychosocial risk compliance to highlight the importance of manager support.
 Effective manager support not only enhances employee well-being but also significantly impacts organisational productivity and culture.
 Effective leadership and strong manager can reduce the adverse effects of high job demands, acting as a buffer against stress and psychosocial risks.
 Conversely, poor leadership and lack of support can become major sources of chronic stress and heightened psychosocial risk.

 • Manager support from a psychosocial risk perspective